William Marshal, 1st Earl of Pembroke: Service to Young King Henry

-Young King Henry declared war against his brother, Richard the Lionheart, in January 1183, with Henry II siding with Richard.
-By May, Marshal had been cleared of all charges against the Young King, and returned to his service.
-However, the Young King became sick in late May, and died on 11 June 1183.
-On his deathbed, the Young King asked Marshal to fulfil the vow the Young King had made in 1182 to take up the cross and undertake a crusade to the Holy Land, and after receiving Henry II's blessing Marshal left for Jerusalem in late 1183.
-Nothing is known of his activities during the two years he was gone, except that he fulfilled the Young King's vow, and secretly committed to joining the Knights Templar on his deathbed.
+Young Henry declared war against his brother Richard in January 1183, with Henry II siding with Richard.
+By May, William had been cleared of all charges against the Young King and returned to his service.
+However, the Young King became sick and died on 11 June 1183.
+On his deathbed, the Young King asked William to fulfil the vow the Young King had made in 1182 to take up the cross and undertake a crusade to the Holy Land, and after receiving Henry II's blessing William left for Jerusalem in late 1183.
+Nothing is known of his activities during the two years he was gone, except that he fulfilled Young Henry's vow and secretly committed to joining the Knights Templar on his deathbed.
+Historians disagree about why his time on crusade received no coverage in the otherwise-detailed History of William Marshal.
+Georges Duby believes it was at William's own discretion, perhaps relating to his having joined the Templars.
+Thomas Asbridge examined the complex circumstances in the Latin East at the time of William's journey, and concludes that even if he had taken part in military engagements, like the relief of Kerak in 1184 or King Guy of Lusignan's attack on the Bedouin in Sinai the same year, these battles might not have been worth recounting.
+Nicholas Paul has suggested that stories surrounding William's crusade by the time of the composition of the History of William Marshal may, on the contrary, have been considered too outlandish by the author.